 Rebuilding the second home of dreams

-(PADRE BURGOS, Southern Leyte) Many students consider school as their ‘second home,’ an institution built to enrich their knowledge and skills, nurture their potential, and prepare them in life.
+(PADRE BURGOS, Southern Leyte) Many students consider school their ‘second home,’ an institution built to enrich their knowledge and skills, nurture their potential, and prepare them for life.
 For teachers, it is a place to realize their calling to educate the youth and shape their future.
 That’s why when the Padre Burgos National Technical Vocational High School (PBNTVHS) sustained damages from the impact of Typhoon Rai (local name: Odette) in 2021, its faculty and students were devastated.

 “We did not know it would be that strong.
-We thought that we prepared enough and secured the classrooms, but the typhoon still destroyed all the equipment,” said senior high school teacher Gilbert Quilicot, who aided in assessing the damages in the school while also tending to the needs of his family to bounce back.
+We thought that we prepared enough and secured the classrooms but the typhoon still destroyed all the equipment,” said senior high school teacher Gilbert Quilicot, who aided in assessing the damages in the school while also tending to the needs of his family to bounce back.

 PBNTVHS, the only public school in the municipality and technical-vocational school in the first district of Southern Leyte, only had six classrooms in its two-story building.
 But after Typhoon Rai, the rooms had damaged roofs and two of them were turned into evacuation centers for disaster-affected families.
 The school administration had to divide over 200 students into morning and afternoon batches so they could fit in one classroom.
 The students could only go to school once a week.